Docker

 Nvidia

 If you have an Nvidia GPU, follow the Installing with Apt instructions to install the NVIDIA Container Toolkit.
 Next, configure docker by following these two steps.
-Finally, you can test whether the installation was successful by running the nvidia-smi command in docker:
+Finally, you can test whether the installation was successful by running the nvidia-smi command in docker.

 Visual Studio Code